elenagarrone/online_marketplace/README.md

 How to create a new promotion:
 ------------------------------
 A promotion can be applied either to an item or to the total of the basket.
-To create a promotion you need to make a <strong>new class</strong> which needs to follow these requirements:
+To create a promotion you need to <strong>make a new class</strong> which needs to follow these requirements:
 - it needs to be initialized with an `offer_type` which can be equal to `on_item` or `on_total`;
 - it has to have a method called `apply(basket)` or `apply(pre_total)`.
 Choose the first one if the offer_type is 'on_item' and the second one if the offer_type is 'on_total'.
 This method will contain the logic of the promotion.